desimaniac/docs/my_sonarr_and_radarr_naming_preferences.md

-I have always liked having my media named with the [Scene](https://scenerules.org/) naming rules.
+I have always liked having my media named with the [scene naming rules](https://scenerules.org/).
 I like the convenience of knowing the episode title, quality, proper, edition, and release group by just looking at the filename.
 This format is Plex compatible and I am posting this here for anyone who may find this helpful.

 ## Sonarr